A register of charities which have notified the commission that they have merged with or transferred their assets to another charity.

 When to tell the Charity Commission about a merger

-Tell the commission about a merger if you want to make sure any future legacies can be transferred to your new, merged charity without it having to approve the transfer.
+Tell the Charity Commission (‘the Commission’) about a merger if you want to make sure any future legacies can be transferred to your new, merged charity without it having to approve the transfer.
 Registering a merger is compulsory where a vesting declaration is used.
 In other cases, it’s voluntary.

 If your charity receives or expects significant legacy income, consider registering the merger so that legacies and gifts can be transferred to it.
 You should take legal advice before deciding to register the merger because some wills say the money must go to someone else if the original charity ceases to exist.